historic-trails/website/docs/sites/neff-tavern-smokehouse.md

 ### Bibliography

-* „Daily Democrat New“, o.
-J.
 * Gregg, Josiah.
 Commerce of the Prairies : or, the Journal of a Santa Fé Trader, during eight expeditions across the great western prairies, and a residence of nearly nine years in Northern Mexico.
 New York: J. & H.G.
 Langley, 1845.
-* Ibid, o.
-J.
 * Kate Gregg. „The Boonslick Road in St. Charles County“. issouri Historical Review, Oktober 1933.
 * Lewis K. Parker.
 Why German immigrants came to Americ.
 Barrington, IL: Rigby, 2002.
 * Louis S. Gerteis.
 The Civil War in Missouri: a military history.
 Columbia, Mo: University of Missouri Press, 2012.
 * O’Brien, William Patrick.
 Merchants of Independence : International Trade on the Santa Fe Trail, 1827-1860.
-Kirksville, Mo.: Truman State University Press, 2013. http://libproxy.unm.edu/login?url=http://search.ebscohost.com/login.aspx?direct=true&db=cat06111a&AN=unm.EBC3411555&site=eds-live&scope=site.
+Kirksville, Mo.: Truman State University Press, 2013.
 * Turner, Frederick Jackson. „The Significance of the Frontier in American History“.
-Annual Report of the American Historical Association, 1894, 197–227.
+Annual Report of the American Historical Association, 1894, pp. 197–227.
-* W.B.
-Napton.
-Past and Present in Saline County, Missouri, o.
-J.
 * NPS Form: National Register of Historic Places, Neff Tavern Smokehouse, Napton, Saline, Missouri, #10.300a, 1963

 Web sources: